frostburn/hewmp/README.md

 $ Same as
 8:10:12:15
 ```
 Some chords like `=aug` only have one version and do not support inflections.
-(TODO: Document all chords)
+(Chord documentation coming soon.)
 #### Added tones
 Tones can be added to the chord symbols that support inflections.
 ```